Iraneus/betamedneed/_services/homecare.md

 layout: service
 ---

-You can book appointment for **medical professionals and therapists** to visit and take care of you or your loved ones at home or office.
+You can book appointment for **medical professionals and therapists** to visit and take care of you or your loved ones at home.

 ![Homecare](/images/illustrations/homecare.jpg)

 As soon as the order and payment method is confirmed if required, you can have the appointment reserved in 45 minutes or less.

-This can vary based on your particular need, location and the time of request.

-You can pay now or pay later.

-If covered, you can pay through your medical insurance.

-You can also pay with Medneed Card and use Medneed Coupon if available.